 IDL particles, which are cholesterol-rich, are created when triglycerides are removed from VLDL by muscle and adipose tissue.

-Microscopically, fatty acids made of 12 carbons or less are absorbed through the intestinal mucosal villi.
+Fatty acids are made of 12 carbons or less and are absorbed through the intestinal mucosal villi.
 They enter the bloodstream through capillaries, reach the portal vein, and are taken to the liver with the help of lipid carrier proteins to be used for energy.
 However, longer-chain fatty acids are absorbed by the intestinal mucosa from the lumen, where they are re-esterified to form triglycerides and are incorporated into chylomicrons; the chylomicrons are then released into intestinal lymph, secreted into blood circulation through the thoracic duct, and attach to capillary walls in adipose and skeletal muscle tissue.
-At the attachment points, chylomicrons have interactions with the enzyme lipoprotein lipase, leading to triglyceride core breakdown and free fatty acid release.
+At the attachment points, chylomicrons interact with the enzyme lipoprotein lipase, leading to triglyceride core breakdown and free fatty acid release.
 The fatty acids penetrate through the capillary endothelial cells and are either stored in adipose cells or oxidized in skeletal muscle cells.
 From the triglyceride core hydrolysis, remnants are removed from the plasma and brought to hepatic cells to be broken down by lysosomes.
 This causes the release of cholesterol, which can be turned into bile acids, integrated into VLDL, or even combined in bile.

-The other pathway is the endogenous system, in which cholesterol and triglycerides travel from the liver and other non-intestinal tissues into circulation.
+The other pathway is via the endogenous system, in which cholesterol and triglycerides travel from the liver and other non-intestinal tissues into circulation.
 The liver produces triglycerides from carbohydrates and free fatty acids.
 These triglycerides are then released into plasma in the core of VLDL.
 The VLDL particles interact with lipoprotein lipase in tissue capillaries, causing triglyceride core hydrolysis and free fatty acid liberation.
 Some of the remnant particles are taken out of plasma and bind to hepatic cells.
-The rest of the remnant particles however, transform into LDL particles, which then provide cholesterol to cells that have LDL receptors, such as the gonads, adrenal glands, skeletal muscle, lymphocytes, and kidneys.
+The rest of the remnant particles, however, transform into LDL particles, which then provide cholesterol to cells that have LDL receptors, such as the gonads, adrenal glands, skeletal muscle, lymphocytes, and kidneys.

-On top of all of that, when energy is needed, fat can also be broken down for energy.
+In addition to the functions mentioned above, when energy is needed, fat can also be broken down for energy.
 Glucagon (released during fasting) or epinephrine (released during exercise) activates adipose triglyceride lipase (ATGL), hormone-sensitive lipase (HSL), and monoglyceride lipase (MGL) for fatty acid liberation.
 These fatty acids can then be used for energy by most tissues with the help of mitochondria and the Krebs cycle.

-Hyperlipoproteinemias include three primary conditions:
+Hypolipoproteinemias include three primary conditions:

-Other disorders in which abnormal structural lipoproteins and their concentrations are present in blood are referred to as dyslipoproteinemia.
+Other disorders in which abnormal structural lipoproteins and their concentrations are present in the blood are referred to as dyslipoproteinemia.
 One disorder of this kind is LCAT (lecithin-cholesterol acyltransferase) deficiency.
 Low activity of this enzyme causes unesterified cholesterol to accumulate in plasma and tissues.

 |||Panickar KS,Bhathena SJ, Control of Fatty Acid Intake and the Role of Essential Fatty Acids in Cognitive Function and Neurological Disorders null.
 2010 [PubMed PMID: 21452480]|